Esri/schedule-sync/example-workflows/Sync P6 XML Schedule Workflow/README.md

 **Category Fields To Group:** We skip this optional input.

-**Hosted Feature Service Title:** Provide the title `Bloomfield_Powerlines` for your hosted feature service.
+**Hosted Feature Service Title:** Provide the title `Bloomfield_Powerlines_XML` for your hosted feature service.
 When publishing a new hosted feature service ensure the name you use is unique.
 When updating an existing hosted feature service the name provide must exactly match the eisting hosted feature service name.

 **Folder:** Provide the folder name `schedule_sync_xml` where the published content will be published to or updated in.